 One of the most popular products for virtual business meetings and events, MeetinVR, allows users to make presentations, review 3D models, sketch in 2D and 3D, use sticky notes, and create mind maps.
 They can do it in a close circle of colleagues around a table, in a larger boardroom, an open-floor brainstorming room, or a presentation room for larger audiences.

 The service is free for teams of up to 10 users.
 At €35/month per user, teams can enjoy richer functionalities, such as unique avatars, access to the Web Platform for team and content management, using their own uploaded images, videos, documents, 360 and 3D files at meetings in VR, and ability to save and export notes and whiteboards.
 Enterprises, at custom fees, can access even more features and have up to 33 persons at a single meeting.

 VR meeting spaces can also function as individual virtual workstations accessible both from home and at the office.
-This immersive virtual office will be free from distractions, not limited by their physical desk space, and highly customizable – much-needed conditions for many of us – and soon, VR applications may offer us all the tools we need to perform our daily tasks.
+This immersive virtual office will be free from distractions, not limited by a person’s physical desk space, and highly customizable – much-needed conditions for many of us – and soon, VR applications may offer us all the tools we need to perform our daily tasks.

 Workrooms are designed to use hands as the primary input.
 It allows users to:

 Since not everyone has a VR headset handy, the ability to dial into a meeting in virtual reality from a computer by video call is valuable.
 The host can invite these remote participants by sharing a meeting link.
-For example, in Horizon Workrooms, the participants would show up on a video screen in the virtual room like in an actual conference room.

 Here is a basic VR workshop flow.
 It can kick off with a quick icebreaker activity to loosen up the mood, such as participants lining up on a virtual stage in the order of height, years within the company, etc.